 Drug discovery projects

-Researchers in our Centre for Therapeutics Discovery work on projects covering a wide range of indications including cancer, pain, neurodegeneration, bacterial infection, osteoporosis and diabetes.
+Our researchers work on projects covering a wide range of indications including cancer, pain, neurodegeneration, bacterial infection, osteoporosis and diabetes.

 We provide our expertise to help drive the development of promising science towards patient benefit.
 Our expert teams of business managers and IP specialists help progress and protect work, as well as evaluate the translational potential of research portfolios and advise on funding and routes to market.